SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 2.Giving required roles

-To use the sms messaging Api group of the user should have required roles such as 'SMS_ADMIN' for sending and 'SMS_READ' for receiving messages.
+To use the Sms messaging API group of the user should have required roles such as 'SMS_ADMIN' for sending and 'SMS_READ' for receiving messages.
 Please see '[Assigning account-wide permissions](/guides/users-guide/administration/)'

 3.Choosing a sms provider